architakeni9-maker/Nature-Chatbot/README.md

 # Nature-Chatbot
-Interactive chatbot that helps identify birds and plants using AI-powered image analysis and provides detailed information about them.
+An interactive chatbot that helps identify birds and plants using AI-powered image analysis and provides detailed information about them.

 I've created an interactive Nature Identifier chatbot for you!
 Here's what it can do:
 Features: